 This is another affordable option for a home gym, and it seems to be favored by people with big hands, thanks to the 30 mm diameter.
 That is at the top end of Olympic specifications.

-The knurling and grip should be comfortable enough to use for heavier weight and to use it as a power bar as well.
+While testing this bar, I found that the knurling and grip are comfortable enough to use for heavier weight and to use it as a power bar as well.

 Just take note of the sleeve length if you plan to load it with multiple smaller plates.